2 Scientific knowledge and non-scientific knowledge

 How was the publication received in the scientific community?

-• Has the publication been cited by others (cp. citation indices)?
+• Has the publication been cited by others (cf. citation indices)?

 • Are there any reviews?